Maha Thammaracha (king of Ayutthaya): Sukhothai noble

-Viceroy of Phitsanulok
+Ruler of Phitsanulok

+Maha Thammaracha releasing rafts of fire to destroy the Ayutthaya army during the siege of Phitsanulok in 1568.
+Painting by Nai Suk, commissioned by King Chulalongkorn in 1887.

+Maha Thammaracha, acting as a representative of King Bayinnaung, offered to negotiate a settlement during the siege of Ayutthaya by the Hanthawaddy army in 1568.
+However, he was met with strong resistance and gunfire from the Ayutthaya army under the command of Phra Maha Thep, who refused to negotiate.
+Painting by Nai Im, commissioned by King Chulalongkorn in 1887.

 In 1548, King Tabinshwehti of Pegu led Burmese forces and invaded Ayutthaya in the Burmese–Siamese War of 1547–49.
 The Siamese managed to force a retreat upon the Burmese.
 However, the Siamese armies under Prince Ramesuan the Uparaja and Maha Thammarachathirat were ambushed and the two captured.
 They were released when Maha Chakkrapat paid the ransom of two male war elephants.

 In 1563, Tabinshwehti's successor, Bayinnaung, led the massive Burmese armies to invade Siam.
 He laid siege on Phitsanulok.
 Maha Thammarachathirat offered "stout resistance", but surrendered and submitted after all food was gone and a smallpox epidemic spread.
 He submitted to Bayinnaung on 2 January 1564.

 Maha Thammarachathirat had to send his sons Naresuan and Ekathotsarot to Pegu as a captives.
 With his son in Burmese captivity, Maha Thammarachathirat was forced to ally himself with Bayinnaung.

 Mahinthrathirat—son of Maha Chakkraphat—then sought alliance with King Setthathirat of Lan Xang to fight Bayinnaung and Maha Thammarachathirat.
 In 1566, during Maha Thammarachathirat's absence from Phitsanulok to Pegu, Mahinthrathirat brought his sister Queen Wisutkasat and her sons and daughters to Ayutthaya.
 Maha Thammarachathirat sought help from Bayinnaung.

 In 1568, Bayinnaung marched large Burmese armies to Ayutthaya with support from Maha Thammarachathirat.
 Ayutthaya finally fell in 1569 and Maha Thammarachathirat was installed as King of Ayutthaya.
 Bayinnaung bestowed him the reigning name Sanphet I. The date of appointment was 29 September 1569.